networkdynamics/brat-attribution-annotation/README.md

 # Usage
-This repository provides configuration files used, along with the brat annotation software, to perform annotation in the paper

-   Annotation in "An attribution relations corpus for political news".
-   Edward Newell, Drew Margolin Derek Ruths.
-LREC 2018.
+This repository provides configuration files used, along with the brat annotation software, to perform annotation in the paper _An attribution relations corpus for political news_ by Edward Newell, Drew Margolin Derek Ruths, published in LREC 2018.

 To use the same interface as used in the paper, first obtain and install the [brat-annotation software](http://brat.nlplab.org/), then place the files